isabella232/Specs-18/S3-Upload-Step/index.md

 They are 3 ways you may wish to use this step:

+- Option 1: Upload the entire package to S3
+- Option 2: Upload a single file from a package
+- Option 3: Upload multiple files from a package

-## Upload the entire package to S3
+## Option 1: Upload the entire package to S3

 ![](ui-mocks/upload-to-s3-entire-package.png "width=500")

-## Upload a single file from a package
+## Option 2: Upload a single file from a package

 ![](ui-mocks/upload-to-s3-single-file.png "width=500")

-## Upload multiple files from a package
+## Option 3: Upload multiple files from a package

 ![](ui-mocks/upload-to-s3-multiple-files.png "width=500")

+## Variable Substitution

+When uploading single or multiple files from within a package, we will provide the ability to perform variable-substitution.
+For a single file upload, this will simply be a checkbox.
+For multiple files, multiple globs can be supplied to select the files to perform substitution on.

+We _could_ also provide the ability to extract, substitute, and repack the package when uploading an entire package.
+I'm not inclined to do this though.
+Transforming config files doesn't seem to be best-practice when deploying to AWS.
+For example, when deploying an ElasticBeanstalk app, a better option seems to be to set [environment properties](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-softwaresettings.html).
+These are then exposed as environment variables on some platforms, or via the `ConfigurationManager.AppSettings` class in [.NET apps](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_NET.container.console.html).